FEMA Public Assistance

 Overview

-The FEMA Public Assistance (PA) Program provides federal support and assistance to governments and private non-profit (PNP) organizations following a federally declared disaster.
-The state distributes federal pass-through funding to the affected local and tribal governments to quickly respond to and recover from a major disaster situation.
+The FEMA Public Assistance (PA) Program provides federal support and assistance to governments and certain private non-profit (PNP) organizations following a federally declared disaster.
+The state distributes federal pass-through funding to the affected local and tribal governments so they can quickly respond to and recover from a major disaster situation.
 This funding may also be used for costs incurred by the state and its agencies resulting from a major disaster.

-After a disaster the Division of Emergency Management and Homeland Security (DEMHS) forms a declaration working group to determine if thresholds have been met to apply for federal disaster assistance.
-DEMHS reaches out to federal, state, regional and local partners to collect initial damage estimates to make this decision.
+After a disaster the Division of Emergency Management and Homeland Security (DEMHS) forms a declaration working group to determine if financial thresholds have been met to apply for federal disaster assistance.
+DEMHS collaborates with federal, state, regional and local partners to collect initial damage estimates to make this decision.

-Public Assistance is a reimbursement program that reimburses state, local and tribal governments for eligible disaster related costs.
-These costs include the following:
+Public Assistance is a reimbursement program that reimburses state, local and tribal governments for eligible disaster related costs, which generally include:

 • Eligible Debris Removal Costs